Police cleared by IPCA after Wellsford fatal shooting; but scolded over poor comms and command

 Despite bungling its communication and command, and firing eight of 12 shots into the back of a man armed with a machete, police were legally justified in shooting Jerrim Toms near Wellsford, the Independent Police Conduct Authority has found.

-The officers should have focused on coordinating a safe conclusion, while the shift commander should have broadcast a clear plan over the police radio to all attending officers.
+The officers should have focused on co-ordinating a safe conclusion, while the shift commander should have broadcast a clear plan over the police radio to all attending officers.

 However, the IPCA said the officers' actions had to be viewed amongst a "highly stressful situation" with officers unsure if other members of the public were in the near vicinity.